CraigBladow/cc41/README.md

 | exit  | Exit CC41 program.
 Memory and status are not saved.
 | off   | Exit CC41 program.
 Memory and status are not saved.
 | prompt | Stops a running program and displays Alpha register prompt.
 User enters the needed data and types RUN followed by pressing the return key.
 | pse   | Pauses running program for 2 seconds.
+CC41 does not accept input during a pause.
 | tone  | Not yet implemented.

 ## Program and Flag Operations